 By Laura J. Henneberry SCRP, SGMS and Joan M. Brady, CRP, GMS, Attorney

 In the course of any home sale relocation process, a transferring employee is asked to sign a deed.
 What types of deeds exist?
-Who has to sign the deed?
+Who signs the deed?
 What if the property is in a trust?

-Q. Joan, what type of deed is the employee usually asked to sign?
-And, is there any specific reason why this type of deed is used?
+Q. What type of deed is the employee usually asked to sign, and why is this type of deed used?

 Q. Does the spouse always sign the deed?
-If not, under what circumstances does the spouse not sign the deed?
-And, on the flip side of that, if the spouse doesn’t show in title, why does the spouse have to sign the deed?
+If not, under what circumstances is this allowed?
+On the flip side of that, why must the spouse sign the deed if they don’t show in title?

 A. If the spouse is a titleholder of record, the spouse must sign the deed.
 If the spouse is not a titleholder, but the property is located in a state that has spousal homestead laws (spouse has an interest by reason of marriage to titleholder) the spouse must sign the deed to waive any homestead rights in order to provide good title.

 Q. What is a Quit Claim Deed?
-And, when is it most often used?
+When is it most often used?

-A. A Quit Claim Deed does just what the name implies.
+A. Quit Claim Deeds do just what the name implies.
 It is a deed that conveys any interest that may be held by the signer.
 It does not warrant or guarantee any ownership, but alternatively conveys whatever interest a party may have in the property.

 Specifically in relocation, we may use a Quit Claim Deed to add a transferee to a title when they are not a titleholder of record, but they are the transferring employee.

-Q. What is a Trustee’s Deed?
-How do you get one?
+Q. What is a Trustee’s Deed, and how do you get one?

 A. When title to property is held in a trust, at least one individual is named in the trust as trustee.
 The trust agreement designates who has the authority to sign a deed in the event the property is sold.
 A trustee does not own the property individually, but is the authorized signer on behalf of the trust.

-Q. Does the deed that an employee signs differ from the deed that a corporation may use to transfer title (in a two deed process for example)?
+Q. Does the deed an employee signs differ from the deed that a corporation may use to transfer title (in a two deed process, for example)?